June 28, 2013

 Although I can now carry on a conversation about the science of popcorn, it wasn’t always easy.
 When we met, I thought popcorn was just corn that you pop!
 My husband had quite a chuckle when I called everyone I could think of to tell them I’d just learned that popcorn is an entirely separate crop!

 We live in Mason County, which (fun fact!) is the #1 producer of popcorn in the world.
-One of the main reasons popcorn is such a popular crop in our area is that our soil is extremely sandy, as evidenced in the photo below of our backyard.
+One of the main reasons popcorn is such a popular crop in our area is that our soil is extremely sandy.

 Popcorn is considered a “specialty crop” and although sandy soil is not an optimal choice for growing most crops, popcorn companies like it because it is irrigated and, therefore, the amount of water it receives can be carefully controlled.
 We still need regular rains from Mother Nature but irrigation allows us to grow crops in a soil type that would be mostly un-farmable otherwise.